Kazooieandbanjo/landing-page2/README.md

 Goal today: Finish quote section.

 Goal was met today, hopefully for tomorrow I can finish the landing page.
+I finished the call to action section, I finished the whole page to the best of my ability currently.